-- Modular checks are undertaken by the DSL (Peter Mortley) and a DDSL to ensure a minimum of two adults present when completing these. - Checks are undertaken in the Safeguarding office where confidentiality can be achieved, during working hours, when students are not present. - Checks are logged/recorded as having taken place on the Academy monitoring tracker, any technical concerns are flagged to the IT staff/IT service provider and safeguarding concerns are actioned by the DSL in line with this policy.
+- Modular checks are undertaken by the DSL (Peter Mortley and Mike Etheridge) and a DDSL to ensure a minimum of two adults present when completing these. - Checks are undertaken in the Safeguarding office or Principal's office where confidentiality can be achieved, during working hours, when students are not present. - Checks are logged/recorded as having taken place on the Academy monitoring tracker, any technical concerns are flagged to the IT staff/IT service provider and safeguarding concerns are actioned by the DSL in line with this policy